lalelisealstad/mybook-dashboard/README.md

 #### Improve performance / layout:
 - set up of topics in json not necessary in case of input
-- default set up dont need api call, improve this.
-- larger title for top and bottom ratings.
-- add text for how to interpret, eg in the average ratings table.
 - 0 rating should be changed to "not rated" in the ratings bar.
 - text that explains how to interact with the figures.
 - link to github / explainer of how the dashboard, api call collection works.